Laminar Flow

 Operating Principle

 Laminar flow is possible not only in pipes but in almost any confined space, such as cisterns and pipelines.
 However, there is an important condition that the surfaces of the nozzles are as smooth as possible.
-The cleaning process itself begins with the fact that polluted air is mixed with air streams, and then transported to a place with little turbulence through a large inlet surface.
-The purified laminar air flow exits through the opposite side.
-An overpressure created in the room is made for the air flow to always move towards less clean areas.
+The cleaning process itself begins with the fact that air streams are transported to the working chamber as a vertical unidirectional (laminar) uniform-velocity downflow followed by its displacement back into the environment.
+The air flow absorbs the contaminations arising during the operation in the working chamber and leaves the chamber into the environment through the front opening and the rear air grille.
+These outflows prevent the penetration of the external contaminations into the working chamber.
 So, critical work areas and equipment are less intensively contaminated.